59th MDW: COVID-19 vaccines available for beneficiaries 16 and older

-Tiffany Rylander, 59th Medical Wing Women’s Health clinic registered nurse, vaccinates a patient at Wilford Hall Ambulatory Surgical Center, Joint Base San Antonio-Lackland, Texas, April 13, 2021.
+“All patients who want to get vaccinated will be able to,” Lt.
+Col. Kevin White, 59th MDW COVID-19 vaccine coordinator, stated.
+“We would like to vaccinate all beneficiaries within the DoD at an MTF, but the vaccine is also free to receive at one of the many civilian entities who have the vaccine available.”

+Patients who receive the vaccine outside of an MTF should bring their vaccination card to their primary care or immunizations clinic to update their medical records or through TRICARE online.

 To schedule an appointment for the COVID-19 vaccine, please call the consult and appointment management office at 210-916-9900, option 8.
-(U.S. Air Force photo by Staff Sgt.
-Amanda Stanford)

 |Date Taken: